clintonsbeard/tech-elevator-pair-exercises-week3/m1-11_Inheritance-exercises-pair/README.md

 ```

 ##### BankTeller

 Create a class called BankTeller that has a void main method that allows you to verify that your application is working as expected.

 Things you should verify:

 * The withdraw method works as expected for Checking and Savings accounts.
 * The deposit method works as expected.
-* Accounts can be addded to a bank customer.
+* Accounts can be added to a bank customer.
 * Determining if a customer is a VIP works as expected.
 (Part 3)

 #### Part 3 (Day 2)